Dual Credit

 Things to Know

-• January for the intersession term
+January 1st: Application deadline for intersession (May) term

 We strongly recommend students to apply at the end of their Grade 11 year in order to get into September courses.